 In the first week after breast augmentation, your body focuses on healing the surgical incisions and adjusting to the new implants.
 You will likely experience:

 • Swelling and Bruising: Both are common and expected after surgery.
-The swelling will gradually go down, but it may take several weeks for it to completely subside.
+The swelling will gradually go down over the course of the next two weeks.

-• Tightness in the Chest: As your muscles adjust to the implants, you may feel some tightness or discomfort, especially when moving your arms.
+• Tightness in the Chest: As your muscles adjust to the implants, you may feel some tightness, especially when moving your arms.

 • Restricted Activity: You will need to avoid lifting and stick to light activities like walking.
 This activity promotes healthy blood circulation and reduces the risk of blood clots without demanding too much of your energy.

-Most patients take at least one week off work to rest, although this can vary depending on the physical demands of your job.
-By the end of the first week, you should notice a reduction in pain, and your incisions will start showing signs of healing.
+Most patients return to work within a couple of days, although this can vary depending on the physical demands of your job.
+By the 4th day, you should notice a reduction in pain and tightness, and your incisions will start showing signs of healing.

 Week 2: Decreasing Discomfort and Easier Movement

-By the second week, most patients tend to feel better.
+By the end of the first week, most patients tend to feel better.
 Swelling and bruising will start to diminish, although you may still experience mild, lingering discomfort.
 Your chest may still feel somewhat tight, but it should start feeling less intense than it did the previous week.
 You’ll likely still need to avoid intense activity, but most surgeons allow patients to do light household tasks.

 Throughout the healing process, it’s important to continue following your surgeon’s aftercare instructions.
-These include wearing a compression garment to reduce swelling and keeping the incision sites clean to avoid infections.
+These include keeping the incision sites clean to avoid infections.

 Week 3: What to Expect 3 Weeks After Breast Augmentation